Habitat

 👀 Background

-LegalVision, as a law firm, operates across three jurisdictions with over 100 lawyers specialising in 18 legal areas.
-This diversity has resulted in a wide range of inconsistent workflows.
-At that point, lawyers were using multiple tools for their work, including a customised SugarCRM.
+LegalVision, as a law firm, operates across 3 jurisdictions with over 100 lawyers specialising in 18 legal areas.
+This diversity has resulted in a wide range of inconsistent processes.
+At that point, lawyers were using multiple tools for their work, primarily a customised SugarCRM.

 📌 Problem